2021 Indian Premier League final: Summary

 Eoin Morgan of the Kolkata Knight Riders won the toss and elected to put the opposition, Chennai Super Kings to bat.
 The Super Kings scored a total of 192 runs in their 20 overs, with Faf du Plessis scoring the highest with 86 runs from 59 balls.
 Chasing 193 runs for victory, the Knight Riders fell short and scored 165 runs in 20 overs for the loss of 9 wickets.
 Shardul Thakur was the highest wicket taker taking 3 wickets for 38 runs.
 The Super Kings won their fourth Indian Premier League Championship by winning the game by 27 runs.
-Du Plessis was declared the player of the game.
+Du Plessis was declared as the player of the match.

 Chennai Super Kings Innings

 Batting first, the Super Kings had Indian batsman Ruturaj Gaikwad and South African batsman Faf du Plessis open the innings.
 In the first powerplay consisting of the mandatory six overs, the pair put on a total of 50 runs and remained unbeaten, with Gaikwad at 26 and du Plessis at 22 runs.
 The pair put on an additional 11 runs in the next two overs to reach a total of 61 runs at the first strategic timeout during which Gaikwad surpassed KL Rahul as holder of the Orange Cap.
 Du Plessis continued his fine form and brought up his 50 from 35 balls, including two sixes and five fours.
 Gaikwad was the first wicket to fall, when he was out caught by Shivam Mavi off the bowling of Sunil Narine scoring a total of 32 runs, bringing former Indian batter Robin Uthappa to the crease.
 Du Plessis and Uthappa put on a total of 63 runs for the second wicket before Uthappa was out leg before wicket to Narine for a score of 31, at a strike rate of over 200.
 The Super Kings brought up their 150 runs at the end of the 17th over.
 English cricketer Moeen Ali joined du Plesis to contribute a quickfire 37 from 20 balls.
 The team went on to score 192 for the loss of 3 wickets, with du Plessis being out caught by Venkatesh Iyer at long-on off the bowling of Mavi at the last ball of the innings.
 Ali remained unbeaten.
 Narine was the pick of the bowlers taking a total of 2 wickets conceding 26 runs, while Mavi took 1 wicket for 32 runs.